jsocolar/flocker/README.md

 Compared to existing packages for fitting occupancy models, `flocker` distinguishes itself by virtue of its flexibility.
-Via `brms`, `flocker` supports all manner of random terms, including
+Via `brms`, `flocker` supports all manner of models, including
 * random effects with arbitrary covariance structures spanning both the occupancy and detection sub-models
 * phylogenetic models